ALX-Customer-Value-Team/element-boilerplate/README.md

 ```

 There is test code in the index.html which will simulate passing in the messageData with any parameters that you need the user to add when creating the element in Catalyst.
 This code needs to be uncommented and updated with the parameters to match the parameters in the config.json file.

+### NOTE: It is important that you remove or comment out the code used to simulate the messageData when you build a production build, otherwise it will override the users inputted parameters in Catalyst.

 ```html
 <!DOCTYPE html>